Pérez Art Museum Miami: Attendance

 After the opening of the new museum building, the museum has seen over 150,000 visitors in its first four months and 300,000 visitors in its first 12 months.
 According to The Art Newspaper’s annual survey of museum attendance, the "old" Miami Art Museum (PAMM's predecessor) attracted 54,295 visitors in 2012 — a weak showing in a metropolitan area with a population of five million people.
 Aaron Podhurst serves as chairman of the museum's board and Gregory C. Ferrero has been serving as president since 2017.

 Budget

 As the Miami Art Museum, the museum had an annual operating budget of $6 million.
 After the inauguration of the new building and the museum's renaming, the budget increased to $16 million per annum, with a rapid increase of staff and curators.
 In 2013–14, Miami-Dade County provided $2.5 million of this (up from $1.9 million the previous year).

-In 2019, the Pérez Art Museum Miami was a $1 million gift from the Andrew W. Mellon Foundation in support of the institution's newly formed Caribbean Cultural Institute, which is intended to promote the research and exhibition of work by artists from the Caribbean and its diaspora.
+In 2019, Pérez Art Museum Miami received a $1 million gift from the Andrew W. Mellon Foundation in support of the institution's newly formed Caribbean Cultural Institute, which is intended to promote the research and exhibition of work by artists from the Caribbean and its diaspora.
+In 2024, collector Kenneth C. Griffin donated $10 million donation to the museum, which will use the funds to maintain its collection and which will now establish a gallery in his name.